Upgraded Snapmaker 2.0 A350T with CNC, Laser and 3D Printing Modules

 Enclosure and Air Purifier

-If the Enclosure is a MUST for the eye protection and noise reduction, then the Air Purifier is another MUST for the laser cutting jobs in case, for some reason, you cannot use the connecting Hose.
-The laser cutting jobs produce a lot of smoke and fumes.
-I would say, the most, compared to laser engraving, 3D printing, or CNC.
-If the room is not ventilated enough, such smoke can even set off a fire alarm in the proximity.
+If the Enclosure is a MUST for eye protection and noise reduction, then the Air Purifier is another MUST for laser cutting jobs in case, for some reason, you cannot use the connecting Hose.
+Laser cutting jobs produce a lot of smoke and fumes – I would say the most compared to laser engraving, 3D printing, or CNC.
+If the room is not ventilated enough, such smoke can even set off a fire alarm in the vicinity.

 Snapmaker 2.0 Air Purifier